CrackedPolishedBlackstoneBricksMC/minivan/README.md

 * Parchment stuff:
   * param-name mappings
   * javadoc (which requires implementing `genSources`, doing linemapping, etc. voldeloom has mosta that stuff)
+* Hmm: optional mode that tries to use a cached jar from `fabric-loom`, to save RAM